Central Park

 This is the typical timeline for a 4 PM ceremony with photos and cocktails after.

 4:00 PM — Ceremony begins.
-Most ceremonies run 15 to 25 minutes.
+Most ceremonies run about 10 minutes.

 We build the actual timeline around your spot, your guest count, and whatever you're doing after.